AskeFC/MemoryGame/README.md

 <br>

 ## Font courtesies
+#### All fonts are Copyright of their respective authors and owners.
+But have gracefully given their consent to be used in this software, so be sure to credit them for their great work.
 - E-Fonts by [Nan Sakurai](http://www.n-plus.jp)
 - Faux Snow by Brian Kent (Ænigma fonts)
 - Social Icons by [Fontfabric](http://fontfabric.com) / [Jelio Dimitrov](http://www.arsek.eu)